 \section{Partial homomorphisms and partial actions}

-In \ref{DefPRep} we gave a definition of partial homomorphisms of inverse semigroups.
+In Definition~\ref{DefPRep}, we defined partial homomorphisms of inverse semigroups.
 Now we will find equivalent conditions for checking that a map into an inverse semigroup is a partial homomorphism.
-As before we fix an inverse semigroup $\G$.
+As before, we fix an inverse semigroup $\G$.

 \begin{proposition} Let $\T$ be an inverse semigroup and let $\pi:\G\to \T$ be a map.
 Then $\pi$ is a partial homomorphism if and only if, for all $s$ and $t$ in $\G$, one has that \begin{enumerate}[(i)] \item $\pi(s^*)=\pi(s)^*$, \item $\pi(s)\pi(t) \leq \pi(st)$, and \item $\pi(s) \leq \pi(t)$ whenever $s\leq t$. \end{enumerate} \end{proposition} \begin{proof} Assume that $\pi$ is a partial homomorphism.
 Then (i) holds by \eqref{PreserveStar}.
-Next pick $s,t\in\G$, and let $f = \pi(t^*)\pi(t)$.
+Next, pick $s,t\in\G$, and let $f = \pi(t^*)\pi(t)$.
 We then have that $f$ is idempotent by (i), and

 proving (ii).
 Assuming that $s\leq t$, write $s = te$, for some idempotent $e$.
 Then $\pi(e)$ is idempotent by Corollary~\ref{cor:IdempotentsInPrep}(i) and

 proving (iii).

 Conversely, suppose that (i) -- (iii) hold.
 Given $s,t\in\G$, we have